‘You write to communicate to the hearts and minds of others what’s burning inside you.

-- book project-managing, editing and proofreading for the likes of Black Inc., Echo Publishing, Lonely Planet, Major Street Publishing, Melbourne Symphony Orchestra and Wild Dingo Press, as well as emerging authors
+- book project-managing, editing and proofreading for publishers such as Black Inc., Echo Publishing, Lonely Planet, Major Street Publishing, Melbourne Symphony Orchestra, Wiley and Wild Dingo Press, as well as emerging authors

 - magazine editing for the likes of Octomedia, MELBOURNEmagazine and Rhythms